emilknudstrup/tracit/docs/source/usage.rst

 Here we will be looking at a system with 2 planets with measurements from 2 photometers and 2 spectrographs.

-Creating input (.csv) files
+Creating input structures
 ---------------------------
-First we want to create two .csv files: one for the parameters and one for the data.
+First we want to create two structures: one for the parameters and one for the data.
 We do this using the functions :py:func:`tracit.par_struct` and :py:func:`tracit.dat_struct`.

 This would be done as in the example below.
 Here we have a 2-planet system with RVs from 2 different spectrographs, and light curves from 2 different photometers.